 Backed by CASEL and the IMS Global Learning Consortium, our SEL resources are approved by some of the most important experts in the industry—organizations who know what works in SEL and in online delivery.

 Everything we do at ACT is backed by research.
-Here are a few resources that demonstrate why and how our SEL solutions work.
+Here are a few resources that demonstrate why and how our social emotional learning solutions work.

 “It’s helped me see other possibilities and solve problems better.”

 “It’s amazing to me how many schools do an assessment of some kind, but then they don’t do anything with the data.
 Why waste your time and money if you’re not going to do something with it?
 I’m not doing any test unless I have some intervention to implement to go along with it.
 And so, this is a perfect pairing.”

 ACT Holistic Framework

 The Research and Philosophy behind Mosaic by ACT

 The ACT Holistic Framework is based on 60 years of education and workforce research.
 This means that at ACT, we’ve long known academics are deeply important—and that they’re just one aspect of everything that prepares a learner for success.